fdisk /dev/sda

-In this article, we will go through the configuration of a 3 disk RAID 5.
+In this tutorial, we will go through the Mdadm configuration of RAID 5 using 3 disks in Linux.
 I assume that you have 3 disks /dev/sda, /dev/sdb and /dev/sdc which you want to use in RAID 5.
 Each disk is partitioned into a single partition which makes use of the whole disk, /dev/sda1, /dev/sdb1 and /dev/sdc1.

-We can now go through the step by step procedure to add these 3 disks into RAID5.
+We can now go through the step by step procedure to add these 3 disks into RAID5 using mdadm commands.

 1. Change the partition type to RAID type